pao3007/thorlabs-motorized-stage-control/README.md

 ```python
 tbc.home_motor()
 ```
-To move by some distance we use, change timeout based on max acceleration and velocity:
+To move by some distance we use, (change timeout based on max acceleration and velocity):
 ```python
 tbc.move_relative(distance=-25.0, timeout=5000)
 ```